 You will need recordable buttons that you can buy from many online retailers.
 If you are looking for high-end buttons, you can get them through therapeutic and medical supply companies.
 There are cheaper ones also available, such as a four-pack button set from Amazon, each of the buttons can be recorded for up to 30 seconds.

-The buttons will have a non-skid pad attached to the bottom so that they are prevented from moving around as your dog pushes the button to communicate with you.
+The buttons will have a non-skid pad attached to the bottom to prevent them from moving around as your dog pushes the button to communicate with you.

 After the dog talking buttons are in place, you need to start the process of teaching how it works for your dog.
 The best thing to do will be to associate the buttons with things that are highly valued in your dog’s life, such as going for walks, playing, or going into the yard.
-Initially, you need to start with words that your dog already associates with and enjoys.
+Initially, it would help if you started with words that your dog already associates with and enjoys.

 You can start using your button once you have it ready.
 What needs to be done is that you need to push the button every time your dog is about to do whatever is associated with the button.
 For instance, if you need to go out, press the button saying ‘potty’ and then go out with your dog.
 You need to remember that you are not to force your dog to push the button, and you shouldn’t also directly teach the dog to push that button as a trick.